firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 ## Single payment batches

-Unfortunately, any single payment batches do not fall under the exemption for large batches.
-For any batches only containing one payment, payees will be verified regardless.
-If you have opted in, you can call our [Get batch details](\[https://docs.fire.com/reference/getdetailssinglebatch#/]\(https://docs.fire.com/reference/getdetailssinglebatch#/\)) endpoint to view the result of this check.
-If you have opted out, you will receive a push notification only if the verification returns a response that is not a full match against the receiving account.
+Single payment batches do not fall under the opt out exemption for VoP checks.
+For any batches containing only one payment, a VoP check will be performed.

+If you have opted in, we will perform the check at the time the batch item is added to the batch.
+You can call our <a href="https://docs.fire.com/reference/getdetailssinglebatch#/ "> Get Batch Details </a> endpoint to view the result of this check.

+If you have opted out, we will perform the check at the point the batch is submitted.
+If the result returned by the beneficiary account provider is a Full Match, the payment will be processed without any need for input from you.
+If the result is anything other than Full Match, you will receive a push notification displaying the result.
+You will be required to either accept or reject the result before we will continue to process the batch.